lake-wg/edhoc/draft-ietf-lake-edhoc.md

 After verifying message_3, the Responder can compute PRK_out, see {{prkout}}, derive application keys using the EDHOC_Exporter interface, see {{exporter}}, persistently store the keying material, and send protected application data.

-If any processing step fails, then the Responder MUST send an EDHOC error message back as defined in {{error}}, and the EDHOC protocol MUST be discontinued.
+If any processing step fails, then the Responder MUST send an EDHOC error message back as defined in {{error}}, and the EDHOC session MUST be aborted.

 ## EDHOC Message 4 {#m4}